openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 #.
 How do you properly handle internationalization and escaping together?
 For
    more information, see :ref:`i18n`.

-.. note:: Remember to take into account not just the programming language involved, but the type of file.
+.. note:: Remember to take into account the type of file in addition to the programming language involved.
 For example, JavaScript embedded in an HTML Mako template is treated differently than JavaScript in a pure .js file.

+To find the proper guidelines to follow, first start with the appropriate file type below.

 .. contents::
-   :depth: 1
+   :depth: 2
    :local:

 .. _Safe Django Template Files: